movementlabsxyz/MIP/MD/md-38/README.md

 ![Fixed Supply Rewarding Problem](./fixed-supply-rewarding-problem.png)

-Using Fast Finality Settlement with the Atomic Bridge presents a challenge when the token supply is fixed.
+Using Fast Finality Settlement with the Native Bridge presents a challenge when the token supply is fixed.

 Burning token on the L2 without a way to return it to pools on the L2 or the L1 will result in a **deflationary token**, i.e., the supply decreases over time and eventually reaches 0 rendering any operations relying on gas impossible.